-There are so many wonderful reasons to start teaching mindfulness to kids.
+There are so many wonderful reasons to start teaching mindfulness to toddlers, kids and teens.
 Whether they’re toddlers, in elementary school, middle school, or high school, mindfulness can help kids to be healthier and happier.

 As a parent or childhood educator, it’s important to know the right way to teach kids mindfulness.
-Teaching children is different to teaching adults, and it’s vital to correct a mindfulness practice that allows kids to engage with the activity.
+Teaching children is different to teaching adults, and it’s vital to create a mindfulness practice that kids will engage in.

-While it is possible for children to do simple traditional meditation exercises, such as Anapanasati (mindful breathing), when I teach kids to meditate I aim to make it as fun and accessible as possible.
+It is possible for children to do simple traditional meditation exercises, such as Anapanasati (mindful breathing).
+However, when I teach kids to meditate, I aim to make it as fun and accessible as possible.

 Teaching mindfulness from toddlers to elementary school to high school